-Attending school daily is not only the law, but an expectation that fosters success in scholars.
+Attending school daily is not only the law but an expectation that fosters success in scholars.
 It teaches scholars to be responsible for their behavior and accountable for their academic success.
-NRCS is based on a place-based, hands-on curriculum, which often cannot be made up.
+NRCS is based on a place-based, hands-on curriculum that often cannot be made up.
 Instruction from guest speakers and field experiences are impossible to duplicate.
-A requirement for the school to achieve a passing grade on annual yearly progress is a yearly total attendance of 95%.
-It is imperative that scholars attend school every day.
+A requirement for the school to achieve a passing grade on annual progress is a yearly total attendance of 95%.
+Scholars must attend school every day.